 As B2B and B2C eCommerce continues to increase in popularity, the line between wholesale, retail and eCommerce channels has started to blur.
 Wholesale companies, previously restricted to buying product from the manufacturer, storing in a warehouse and then selling and shipping to retail and distribution companies, are now starting to offer their product through other sales channels and to different consumers.
 With eCommerce sales expected to reach US $1.5 trillion by the end of this year, it’s no surprise that wholesale companies are interested in a piece of the eCommerce pie.
 Many wholesale companies have also branched into the retail space, by opening showrooms for their product, exhibiting at trade shows and building actual brick and mortar retail stores.
 In order to account for these new sales channels in an all-in-one system, it is important to look for proper inventory and accounting ERP software, with point of sale (“POS”) functionality and eCommerce integration options.
-This way all data can be stored in a central database, and consequently inventory levels and availability will be accurately reflected no matter which sales channel an order comes in from.
+This way all data can be stored in a central database, and consequently, inventory levels and availability will be accurately reflected no matter which sales channel an order comes in from.

-Point of Sale features are designed to work in store with barcode readers, cash drawers, receipt printers and display poles to allow businesses to process debit, credit and cash sales.
-An ERP system with POS functionality will provide complete integration between store sales and back end accounting and inventory.
-This allows for integration of information such as GL, AR, commissions, and taxes, and means users can quickly look up inventory information in the system to determine whether product is available at a different location or currently on backorder.
+Point of Sale features are designed to work instore with barcode readers, cash drawers, receipt printers and display poles to allow businesses to process debit, credit and cash sales.
+An ERP system with POS functionality will provide complete integration between store sales and back-end accounting and inventory.
+This allows for the integration of information such as GL, AR, commissions, and taxes, and means users can quickly look up inventory information in the system to determine whether product is available at a different location or currently on backorder.
 There is no need for double entry across multiple systems or accessing different systems for up-to-date account and inventory data.
 In addition, inventory and sales information can be tied together across several different retail locations, while still providing the option to report on each individual location’s specific sales and inventory numbers.
 This allows management to make decisions and assess opportunities at each different store location.